 Day 6 – Rotorua to the Coromandel

 We definitely don’t recommend rushing to the Coromandel Peninsula too quickly.
 Take it slow by doing a 20-minute detour to the Hobbiton Movie Set in Matamata.
-Check out Viator, Tripadvisor, Klook or KKday to book your tickets.
+Check out Viator or Klook to book your tickets.
 You might also be interested in How to Get the Best Hobbiton Discount.

 Next, drive the Old Te Aroha Road to the Wairere Falls Track where you’ll see the highest waterfall on the North Island.
 Then drive north for refreshments in Te Aroha.
 We fully recommend a 15-minute detour to Karangahake Gorge for walks through old mining tunnels among a stunning river gorge.

-After you’ve taken a photo with the giant L&P bottle in Paeroa, you have a final 1 to 1h30min drive along the winding roads of the Coromandel Peninsula, depending on which budget accommodation you decide to stay.
+After you’ve taken a photo with the giant L&P bottle in Paeroa, you have a final 1 hour to 1 h 30 min drive along the winding roads of the Coromandel Peninsula, depending on which budget accommodation you decide to stay.
 We have some recommendations, of course!

 Budget Accommodation in the Coromandel

-- Hot Water Beach TOP 10 Holiday Park
+- Hot Water Beach TOP 10 Holiday Park, Hahei

 Day 7 – The Coromandel to Auckland Airport

 Book your flight out of Auckland for the evening, because you’re not going to want to miss what The Coromandel has to offer.
 Highlights include a walk to Cathedral Cove and digging your own hot pool at Hot Water Beach at low tide.
-If your budget will allow, paddle to Cathedral Cove with Cathedral Cove Kayak Tours, as listed on Viator and Tripadvisor.
+If your budget will allow, paddle to Cathedral Cove with Cathedral Cove Kayak Tours.
 Check out more recommendations in the list below.